LironSimon/SciMED/README.md

 Please cite the EMPSR work if you compare, use, or build on it:
 ```
 @article{lazebnik2022,
-  title={EMPSR: A Computational Framework For Physical Symbolic Regression with Human-In-The-Loop},
+  title={SciMED: A Computational Framework For Physics-Informed
+Symbolic Regression with Scientist-In-The-Loop},
   author={Simon, L. and Liberzon, A. and Lazebnik, T.},
   journal={TBD},
   year={2023}